Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Numerical Evaluation and Physical Experiments with Mobile Robot

 Given a robot state $x$, the minimum signed distance between the robot and all point obstacles is given by:

 At each iteration $j$, we compute the minimum value of~\eqref{eq:eval-nominal-constr-violation} for all states in the state trajectory of the current iterate.
-The percentage of the OCPs whose minimum value is no smaller than certain threshold is plotted in Fig.~\ref{fig:nominal-ocp-num-iterations}.
+The percentages of the \glspl{ocp} whose minimum values are no smaller than certain thresholds are plotted in Fig.~\ref{fig:nominal-ocp-num-iterations}.
 After five iterations, approximately 92\% of the test cases achieve a constraint violation of at most $10^{\shortminus 3}$\,m.

-\begin{remark} In early terminations in \gls{mpc} schemes, a smaller degree of constraint violation can typically be expected compared to the results reported here, due to improved initialization of the~\glspl{ocp} by the (approximate) solutions at previous time instants. \end{remark}
+\begin{remark} In early terminations in \gls{mpc} schemes, a smaller degree of constraint violation can typically be expected compared to the results reported here, due to improved initialization of the~\glspl{ocp} using the (approximate) solutions at previous time instants. \end{remark}

-\paragraph{Computation time} The computation times for solving the \glspl{ocp} are plotted in Fig.~\ref{fig:dilated-polygon-ocp-computation-time}.
+\paragraph{Computation time} The computation times taken to solve the \glspl{ocp} are plotted in Fig.~\ref{fig:dilated-polygon-ocp-computation-time}.
 The upper-level optimization refers to solving the locally-reduced \gls{nlp} subproblems.
 Across all four environments, the lower level takes approximately 5\,ms at the median and 13\,ms at the 90th percentile for the nominal \glspl{ocp}, and 18\,ms at the median and 49\,ms at the 90th percentile for the robust \glspl{ocp}.
-The upper level takes approximately 58\,ms at the median and up to 156\,ms at the 90th percentile for the nominal \glspl{ocp}, and around 107\,ms at the median for the robust \glspl{ocp}, with the 90th percentile computation time being around 253\,ms. The computation time for updating the obstacle subsets and for disturbance propagation is negligible, with each being below 0.5\,ms at the median.
+The upper level takes approximately 58\,ms at the median and up to 156\,ms at the 90th percentile for the nominal \glspl{ocp}, and around 107\,ms at the median for the robust \glspl{ocp}, with the 90th percentile computation time being around 253\,ms. The computation time for updating the obstacle subsets and for disturbance propagation is negligible, each below 0.5\,ms at the median.

 Solving the robust \glspl{ocp} requires more computation time compared to the nominal \glspl{ocp} as the upper level requires more iterations to converge, as shown in Fig.~\ref{fig:ocp_number_iterations_varying_radius}.
 At the lower level, the increase is also due to the fact that solving a \gls{qcqp} problem is more time-consuming than solving a \gls{qp} problem.